Visiting the buried city of Akrotiri Santorini: Greece’s Pompeii

 By the time the eruption had finished, Akrotiri had been buried beneath a 200-foot layer of ash and debris, and the shape of Santorini had been changed for good.
 The island was covered with a layer of hot lava and piles of ash, and was left abandoned for centuries.

-Eventually Santorini was recolonised, with the Phoenicians, Dorians, Romans and Byzantines creating new settlements on the island.
-But the buried city of Akrotiri was forgotten about until the 1860s.
+Eventually Santorini was recolonised, but the buried city of Akrotiri was forgotten about until the 1860s.
 Workers quarrying ash to build the Suez canal dug down and discovered artefacts from the old city.
-Some small-scale digs took place but the remains stayed where they were for another hundred years until excavations began in 1967.
+Some small-scale digs took place then, but the remains stayed where they were for another hundred years until excavations began in 1967.

 Just a few hours into the excavation archaeologists discovered the first of Akrotiri’s historic buildings.
 Since then around 40 buildings have been identified but there’s a long way still to go.
 New finds are constantly being found and it’s estimated only a third of the city has been uncovered so far – and it could take another century to excavate it all.

-Akrotiri archaeological site is open to visitors, set in a big, light and airy building.
-The ruins need to be covered up as the houses are made of mud bricks so would be damaged by water.
-But things were put on hold at the site in 2005 after the roof of the previous building collapsed and killed a British tourist, and it took seven years to repair and reopen the site.
+Akrotiri archaeological site is is covered by a big, light and airy building.
+The ruins need to be kept undercover as the houses are made of mud bricks so would be damaged by water.
+But things were put on hold at the site in 2005 after the roof of the previous building collapsed and killed a visitor, and it took seven years to repair and reopen the site.

-There’s now a smart new building, made of steel and wood to let just enough light in but keep things cool and protected.
+There’s now a modern building, made of steel and wood to let just enough light in but keep things cool and protected.
 Walkways are suspended above the ruins and take you around the edge of the city.
 But what’s ground level for us is roof height in Akrotiri.

-The layer of ash covering the city was up to 40 metres thick in places so it has taken a lot of painstakingly digging and the removal of huge quantities of rock to get down to the original street level.
+The layer of ash covering the city was up to 40 metres thick in places, so it has taken a lot of painstaking digging and the removal of huge quantities of rock to get down to the original street level.
 A pathway leads down through some of the reconstructed houses, where you can see details like an original Minoan toilet and a stone bathtub.

 During the excavations, remnants of people’s everyday lives were uncovered among the buildings, and they’re what makes the site so fascinating.
 The ash has perfectly preserved the Minoan way of life, from painted frescoes to hundreds of pots.
 These range from drinking cups up to giant storage vessels decorated with geometric patterns.